ibm-cloud-docs/openwhisk/pkg_obstorage.md

 ## Creating an action to process a changed object
 {: #pkg_obstorage_ev_act}

-You can create a single action that retrieves and processes the object.
+You can create a single action that retrieves and processes an object.
 Or, you can create a sequence that uses one action to retrieve the object and another action to process the object.

 ### Creating an action to retrieve and process the object
 {: #pkg_obstorage_ev_act_ret}